Your Notifications are Empty.

 Vehicle insurance premiums can change at renewal due to several factors, including depreciation, add-on covers, the type of model of your vehicle, and additional accessories.
 Consequently, the premium may increase or decrease each year.

-How 'no claim bonus' is calculated at the time of renewal?
+How is 'no claim bonus' calculated at the time of renewal?

 No claim bonus is calculated at renewal based on the consecutive years the insured has not filed a claim.
 The discount percentage usually increases each year, following the policy terms.